 Learn more about entry-level roles within different industries

 Research is the first step to entering any industry as an entry-level worker.
 It is a good way to explore what career paths are interesting to you.
-Use www.prospects.ac.uk to explore different industries.
+Before getting started on a CV template with no experience, use www.prospects.ac.uk to explore different industries.

 Volunteering is a way to get some hands-on experience in your selected industry.
 Entry-levels jobs love to see volunteer experience on CVs and will often consider that the same as a part-time job.